-The third International Shakuhachi Convention was held in Tokyo and, I feel, was a huge success - as were the first 2 (Bissei, Okayama-Ken 1994, Boulder 1998).
+The third annual International Shakuhachi Festival was held in Tokyo and, I feel, was a huge success—as were the first two (Bissei, Okayama-Ken 1994, Boulder 1998).

 For you Westerners out there, I think we did quite well, although of the 230 attendants, probably only 20 were non-Japanese.

 For my own part, I felt very honored to be included in what I thought was the best part of the 7-Hour concert on the last day - the HONKYOKU section.
-It began with a performance by a priest from Kochi, followed by Zennosuke, myself, Furuya, Mitsuhashi Kifu, Kawase, and ended with Aoki Reibo.
+It began with a performance by a priest from Kochi, followed by Zennosuke, myself, Furuya Teruo , Mitsuhashi Kifu, Kawase Junsuke III, and ended with Aoki Reibo II .

 For any of you unfamiliar with these Japanese masters, you should try to hear them, they are top-notch !!
-(Araki-Kodo was there and gave a workshop which I took as well, but did not play in the Concert.
-Yamamoto Hozan - the new Living National Treasure was his usual excellent self in his ensemble performance of his own piece)
+Araki Kodo V was there and gave a workshop which I took as well, but did not play in the concert.
+Yamamoto Hozan - the new Living National Treasure was his usual excellent self in his ensemble performance of his own piece.